cleanlab/cleanlab/README.md

 * Have code improvements for cleanlab?
 See the [development guide](DEVELOPMENT.md).

 * Have an issue with cleanlab?
-[Search existing issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue) or [submit a new issue](https://github.com/cleanlab/cleanlab/issues/new).
+Search [our FAQ](https://docs.cleanlab.ai/stable/tutorials/faq.html) and [existing issues](https://github.com/cleanlab/cleanlab/issues?q=is%3Aissue), or [submit a new issue](https://github.com/cleanlab/cleanlab/issues/new).

 * Need professional help with cleanlab?
 Join our [\#help Slack channel](https://cleanlab.ai/slack) and message us there, or reach out via email: team@cleanlab.ai